“Max, come see these jars I found,” Lucy called.

 “Thank you, Dr. Glasser,” Max said, “I couldn’t have gotten here without your help.”

 “You will be fine, Max.
 Remember, it was your own desire to let go of Lucy, the most intricate hallucination Dr. Maxwell and I have encountered in practice or in academic study.
-I know I have said this to you many times but it cannot be said too often; it was your desire to live in reality that created Ratty.
-You understood, on a deep level, that your physical health, as well as, your mental stability could not continue to deteriorate without dire consequences.
+I know I have said this to you many times but it bears repeating often; it was your desire to live in reality that created Ratty."
+The slightest genuine smile flickered across her lips.
+"Truly, the creation of such a dog to bring conflict into you fantasy, well … ."
+It was the first time Max had ever seen her reveal so much of herself.
+She shook her head just a tick, was transformed back into the doctor, and continued.
+"Mac, you understood, on a deep level, that your physical health, as well as, your mental stability could not continue to deteriorate without dire consequences.
 Please let me know immediately if you have any difficulties.”

 “I will, Dr. Glasser.”